 The Indian River Lagoon is an estuary that is fed by the waters of the Atlantic Ocean making it a unique natural habitat.
-The high salt content in the water here makes it a perfect home for dinoflagellates which create a natural light to protect themselves.
-The lagoon is one of the most biodiverse eco-systems in North America and has been the main source of research about bioluminescent dinoflagellates.
+The high salt content in the water here makes it a perfect home for dinoflagellates which create a natural light (bioluminescence) to protect themselves.
+The lagoon is one of the most biodiverse ecosystems in North America and has been the main source of research about bioluminescent dinoflagellates for decades.

 Bioluminescence is the production and emission of light by a living organism.
 It is a form of chemiluminescence.
-Bioluminescence occurs widely in marine vertebrates and invertebrates, as well as in some fungi, microorganisms including some bioluminescent bacteria and terrestrial invertebrates such as fireflies.
+In the water, bioluminescence is common among marine vertebrates and invertebrates, and also in some fungi, and other microorganisms such as bacteria.
+Many terrestrial invertebrates also exhibit bioluminescence, such as fireflies.

 A Fantastic Location for Bioluminescent Tours